The 8 Best Cervical Pillows for Neck & Shoulder Pain (2026 Tested)

 The center tongue, which supports the neck towards the area between the shoulder blades, works perfectly and gives the gentle stretch you need to relieve a bulging/herniated disc during your sleep.

-A unique feature of this pillow is the wedge extension which supports your upper back as well.
+A unique feature of this pillow is the wedge extension, which supports your upper back as well.

 The Therapeutica pillow is made of foam, which is dense and won’t crumble easily.